 Ambassador program participants may substitute a dated selfie of themselves at airports/museums where stamps are not available.
 Please be sure that the photo features something unique to that facility so it is easily recognizable (terminal building, sign, etc.) and that you have the digital file with you when your passport is reviewed at the completion of the program.

 I have completed the gold level of the program, can I get my passport reviewed and receive a jacket?

 The Department of Aviation is currently unable to allow visits to our office so you are not able to have your passport reviewed or try on a leather jacket.
-We also cannot order leather jackets currently.
-Please hold on to your passport and continue to check the agency’s website for updates about when we can start reviewing passports and awarding jackets again.
+Please hold on to your passport and continue to check the agency’s website for updates about when we will be reviewing passports.

 I have completed bronze or silver level, can I get my passport reviewed and receive my reward?

 While you may not visit the Department of Aviation’s office, you may mail/ship your passport to the Department for review (please copy it first) and we suggest that you send it by UPS or Fedex.
-We will review the passport and continue to issue pilot bags, hats, and pins as long as we have them in stock.
-Once the stock is depleted, we’ll place a note on the website and you’ll need to check back to see when they’re back in stock.
+We will review the passport and continue to issue pilot bags, hats, and pins through the mail.

 Has a date and location been set for the 2022 Virginia Aviation Ambassadors Awards Ceremony?